 And Marcelo ideas have been spreading overseas a little.
 He presented his Audiovisual performances and installations in exhibitions sponsored by Hope Center of Performing and Arts, where he had worked as an art-educator and teaching comics and illustration as well – Jersey City, USA, 2000-2002.

 Couple years later, Marcelo became Marcelo Maraska.
 And from then on to the very present, he has never stopped doing it somehow.

 But we keep walking.
-And drawing, singing, playing, dancing and telling you stories on stages or on the streets of this wide world.
+And drawing, singing, playing, dancing and telling you stories on the stage or on the streets across the world.